-Opposition developing to Boris Johnson’s Parliament maneuver
+Backlash grows to Johnson’s suspension of UK Parliament

-LONDON (AP) — Political opposition to Prime Minister Boris Johnson’s move to suspend Parliament crystalized Thursday amid protests, legal action and a petition to block the move which has gathered more than 1 million signatures.
+LONDON (AP) — Opposition to British Prime Minister Boris Johnson’s move to suspend Parliament intensified Thursday, with the head of the Labour Party vowing “to politically stop him” from pushing through a chaotic no-deal Brexit.

-Johnson’s maneuver gives his political opponents even less time to prevent a chaotic no-deal Brexit before the Oct.
-31 withdrawal deadline.
-But the decision outraged critics and is serving as a unifying force for the disparate opposition, who have confirmed they will press on with measures to block a departure from the European Union without a deal despite Johnson’s actions.

-“We will seek to try and put through the appropriate legislation in this constrained timetable that the government has now put before us,” said Barry Gardiner, the opposition Labour Party’s spokesman on international trade.
+Johnson’s tactic gave lawmakers little time to prevent Britain from crashing out of the European Union without an agreement on Oct.
+31.

+But a backlash to the maneuver has unified the disparate political opposition, bringing protests, legal action and a petition with more than 1 million signatures.

+The confrontation is almost certain to increase next week when lawmakers return from their summer recess for a brief session.
+They are pledging to challenge what Labour Party leader Jeremy Corbyn has called Johnson’s “smash-and-grab raid against our democracy.”

+“What we’re going to do is try to politically stop him on Tuesday with a parliamentary process in order to legislate to prevent a no-deal Brexit and also to try and prevent him shutting down Parliament in this utterly crucial period,” Corbyn told Sky News.
+“We believe we can do it.”

 A petition on a government website demanding that Parliament not be suspended has gotten more than 1 million signatures — guaranteeing that it will be considered for debate.

-Legal challenges loom.
-Lawmakers already are asking a Scottish court to rule that suspending Parliament is illegal.
+Lawmakers asked a Scottish court to rule that suspending Parliament is illegal.
 Businesswoman Gina Miller, who won a ruling in the Supreme Court in 2017 that stopped the government from triggering the countdown to Brexit without a vote in Parliament, has another legal challenge in the works.
+A human rights campaigner has sued in Northern Ireland, arguing that the historic Good Friday accord that brought peace is in jeopardy because of Johnson’s actions.

+Bishops from the Church of England expressed their concern about the “economic shocks” of a no-deal Brexit on the poor and other vulnerable people.

 House of Commons leader Jacob Rees-Mogg dismissed the fury and described Johnson’s move as constitutional and proper.